Bernard-Borg/Sonicity/README.md

 # SoundboardApp
 A soundboard app similar to Voicemod, but free - previously created as a project to learn ElectronJS and NodeJS with.
-It has now been rebuilt with (tauri)[https://tauri.app/].
+It has now been rebuilt with (tauri)[https://tauri.app/], Svelte and TailwindCSS as a way to reduce the app's size, and learn those technologies.

 ## Features